ghall89/ghall.space/src/pages/now.md

 **[Taskmaster](https://www.themoviedb.org/tv/63404-taskmaster)**

-Been needing a bit of silly entertainment in my life, so I've been going back and rewatching my favorite series' of Taskmaster.
+Been needing a bit of silly entertainment in my life, so I've been going back and rewatching my favorite series'.